mmosmond/sparg-ms/README.md

 # sparg-ms
-Code for "Estimating dispersal rates and locating genetic ancestors with genome-wide genealogies" by Matt Osmond &amp; Graham Coop.
+Code for [Estimating dispersal rates and locating genetic ancestors with genome-wide genealogies](https://www.biorxiv.org/content/10.1101/2021.07.13.452277v1) by Matt Osmond &amp; Graham Coop.

 The code to create the data and make the plots is in simulations/ and athaliana/.
 We do not include the intermediate data here and instead just include the final plots in manuscript/plots/.
 While the code documents our entire pipeline (thank-you Snakemake!), it will take some finagling to run elsewhere (we hope to remedy this one day).